batsword/Fenbendazole/README.md

 It seems that the proponents of the scheme have not benefited at all.

 Can I try this program to treat cancer?

+-- The blog of the healed man： https://www.mycancerstory.rocks/ -- His story is also on the blog.